5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 Cycling Training Camp Girona

-The benefits are perfectly obvious.
-The international airport of Barcelona is great for non-european cyclists and race travel in general.
+The benefits are undeniable.
+The international airport of Barcelona is great for non-European cyclists and race travel in general.
 The Spanish sun does a great job all year long and works hard during winter.

-Besides, there’s a second airport option: The Girona-Costa Brava airports offers lots of flights for intra-european traffic.
-And the good thing: The airport is only 10 km from City centre.
+Besides, there’s a second airport option: The Girona-Costa Brava airport offers lots of flights for intra-European traffic.
+And the good thing: The airport is only 10 km from the City center.

 From the precursors of the Pyrenees to the beautiful Costa Brava known for the incomparable beauty of bathing in the sea.
 Girona has it all.
 The versatility of the region around Girona is elusive.
 Head towards the Pyrenees and you may find yourself in snow.
 Reach for the Costa Brava and ride in inconceivable nature and roads along the coast.